cogent-computing/HEED_Rwanda_SL/README.md

 * rwanda_sl_imputation_10June.R - to convert data into hourly means and impute missing data using Seas.
 Corrections using rule based approach are applied to evaluate demand and actual load
 * rwanda_analysis_2Jul.R - to analyse corrected hourly data and generate plots for the paper
 * rwanda_simulated_data.R - to analyse and plot simulated typical day plots for Nepal and Rwanda streetlights
+* rwanda_data_upload.R - to generate files for upload on Zenodo